 Due to various reasons, redirection failure often occurs in the process of evoking the authorization page or redirecting to the merchant side.
 The following actions need to be taken for the corresponding process:

-- Evoke the authorization page: to avoid a failed redirection during this process, it is suggested to use Alipay demo code.
-For more information, see Demo code for launching a Scheme/H5-Scheme in Apps.
+- Evoke the authorization page: to avoid a failed redirection during this process, it is suggested to use the Alipay demo code.
+For more information, see Demo code for launching a Scheme/WAP-Scheme in Apps.

-- Redirect to the merchant side: to avoid a failed redirection during this process, it is suggested to provide the URL scheme or allow the H5 page to evoke the app through URL scheme (H5-Scheme).
-For more information, see Recommended actions for merchant to take.
+- Redirect to the merchant side: to avoid a failed redirection during this process, it is suggested to provide the URL scheme or allow the mobile web page to evoke the app through URL scheme (WAP-Scheme).
+For more information, see Recommended actions for merchants to take.

 The following graphic shows an example of the two processes that often fail during a redirection between the merchant app and wallet app:

 Figure 1.
 Redirection between the merchant app and wallet app

 #Demo code for launching the Scheme/WAP-Scheme in Apps

 The following code can be used to launch the Scheme/WAP-Scheme in an iOS app:

 The following sample shows a payment redirection URL: